gladly-team/tab-web/README.md

 # [Tab for a Cause](https://tab.gladly.io/)
 *V4: adding server-side rendering*

+## Getting Started

+1. `git clone git@github.com:gladly-team/tab-web.git`
+2. `cd tab-web`
+3. `yarn`
+4. `yarn go`

+*Note: this also requires a running GraphQL service endpoint.
+We may want to update the default endpoint to a dev endpoint in the cloud for a better develeoper experience.*

 ## Documentation
 ### File Structure
 Our pages are in the `containers` directory, which allows us to colocate their tests.
 Currently, Next.js doesn't support non-page files in the `pages` directory (see [issue](https://github.com/zeit/next.js/issues/3728#issuecomment-363964953)).
 Files in the `pages` directory should simply export matching files in `containers`.